The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 Through the practice of 11th-step meditation and prayer, people gain awareness of calm, clarity, and direction.
 Connecting to a higher power helps them navigate obstacles and stay committed to abstinence.

-The Origins of the 11th Step Prayer
+The Origins of the Prayer

 It’s important to note that the eleventh Step prayer in the AA Big Book does not include a specific prayer.
 However, many people in the AA community use prayers like the St. Francis Prayer to reflect the spiritual principles of this step.

-St. Francis 11th Step Prayer
+St. Francis Prayer

-Attributed to St. Francis of Assisi The prayer is an incredibly powerful affirmation of love, service, and selfless service.
+Attributed to St. Francis of Assisi the prayer is an incredibly powerful affirmation of love, service, and selfless service.
 Although it was not originally intended to be an AA prayer, it fits exactly with the tenets of Alcoholics Anonymous..

 Here is the most widely used prayer of the 11th step. version for AA that was inspired by St. Francis: